Motion of no confidence: United Kingdom

 Traditionally, in the Westminster system, the defeat of a supply bill, which concerns the spending of money, is seen to require automatically for the government to resign or ask for a new election, much like a no-confidence vote.
 A government in a Westminster system that cannot spend money is hamstrung, which is also called a loss of supply.

+One of the most famous motions of no-confidence in British history was against James Callaghan who lost a motion of no-confidence by just one vote (311–310).
+There are other, failed motions of no confidence such as that of Theresa May which was defeated by a narrow margin of 325–306, and that of Boris Johnson which was defeated by a greater margin (347–238).

 In the British Parliament, a no-confidence motion generally first appeared as an early day motion although the vote on the Speech from the Throne was also a confidence motion.
 However, from 2011 to 2022, under the then-Fixed-term Parliaments Act 2011, only a motion explicitly resolving that "this House has no confidence in His Majesty's Government" was treated as a motion of no confidence.
+In 2022 the Fixed-term Parliaments Act 2011 was repealed by the Dissolution and Calling of Parliament Act 2022.

 Semi-presidential systems

 In semi-presidential systems, the legislature may occasionally pass motions of no confidence, which removes only the cabinet and the prime minister.
 The legislature may also have the power to impeach an executive or judicial officer, with another institution or the legislature removing the officer from their office.